 - Move up to the next size pot size, 6″ to 8″, 8″-10″, 10-12″ and so on.

-- Clay pot or plastic pots with drainage holes.
+- Type of Pot: Use clay terra cotta pots or plastic pots with drainage holes.

-- Use a good, well-drained soil mix for tropicals.
-(Ask your garden center for the best pot mix)
+- Use a good, well-drained potting soil mix for tropicals.
+(Ask your garden center for the best potting mix)

-And remember when you’re shopping for plants make sure that they have a good root system, BECAUSE IF YOU GROW GOOD ROOTS the foliage will follow.
+And remember when you’re shopping for plants make sure they have a good root system.